-- Maintain the scale and village feel of Ingleburn town centre by restricting buildings fronting Oxford Road to two storeys, with higher buildings set back from the street. - Enable higher residential and commercial buildings between four and eight storeys close to the station and surrounding the town centre to maximise pedestrian activity and increase trade for local businesses.
+- Maintain the scale and village feel of Ingleburn town centre by restricting buildings fronting Oxford Road to two storeys, with higher buildings set back from the street - Enable higher residential and commercial buildings between four and eight storeys close to the station and surrounding the town centre to maximise pedestrian activity and increase trade for local businesses.

-Table 36: Profile of Ingleburn
+Table 38: Profile of Ingleburn

-Ingleburn Characteristics Ingleburn is located within the Campbelltown LGA, approximately 34 kilometres so Sydney's CBD.
-Campbelltown LGA in the metropolitan planning framework con Western City District.
-The south east of Ingleburn station is defined by a thriving retail, community and co including a number of supermarkets and some older mixed use dwellings.
-Land to t is predominantly light industrial.
-Outside the main commercial area, the majority east of station is low density residential, again with a considerable proportion of so Ingleburn station is between Macquarie Fields and Minto stations on the Cumber Inner West and South lines. mes under the mmercial area the north-west of land to the ocial housing.
-Predominant housing Medium and low density residential with a commercial centre immediately adjacen t to the station type to the east.
+Ingleburn Characteristics Ingleburn is located within the Campbelltown LGA, approximately 34 kilometres south west from Sydney's CBD.
+Campbelltown LGA in the metropolitan planning framework comes under the Western City District.
+The south east of Ingleburn station is defined by a thriving retail, community and commercial area including a number of supermarkets and some older mixed use dwellings.
+Land to the north-west is predominantly light industrial.
+Outside the main commercial area, the majority of land to the east of station is low density residential, again with a considerable proportion of social housing.
+Ingleburn station is between Macquarie Fields and Minto stations on the Cumberland, Airport, Inner West and South lines.
+Predominant housing type Medium and low density residential with a commercial centre immediately adjacent to the station to the east.
 General industrial to the west.
-Lots size The lots in this area are generally between 300 m 2 and 600 m 2 .
-Minimum lot size in CLEP 2015 in the residential area is generally 500m 2 .
-Smaller edge of the commercial centre and to the south of the station have a minimum lot The industrial area lots tend to be between 2000 m 2 and 1.5 ha, with the min generally at 4000 m 2 however, lots closer to the station have a minimum of 2000 m size of 180 m 2 . nimum lot size Estimated dwelling The Ingleburn precinct has a potential for around 3,200 new homes, noting the rel evant precinct potential plan identifies a potential for 1,000 additional dwellings by 2036.
-Existing facilities and services Six parks and reserves, as well as the Ingleburn Scout and Girl Guides halls and bowling and recreation club A library and community centre Three public schools and one non-government school Six preschools, kindergartens and family day care centres Four medical centres a fire station a caring and respite service four churches I the Ingleburn Frequency of peak hour train services Trains depart approximately every 15 minutes.
-Planned infrastructure embellishment of regional picnic area and 7km bushwalking trail at Ingleburn Re fitness trail/outdoor gym upgrade at Koala Walk Reserve Footpath improvements, pedestrian crossings, street tree planting, bicycle strand lighting Development pipeline 023 to 2024 16 x dwellings 3 x units x townhouses 3 x dwellings 7 x apartments 32 x dwellings Housing prices Median house price\$840,000Median unit priceMedian rent for house\$470 PWMedian rent for unit \$545,000 \$400 PW
+Lots size The lots in this area are generally between 300 m2 and 600 m2.
+Minimum lot size in CLEP 2015 in the residential area is generally 500m2.
+Smaller pockets at the edge of the commercial centre and to the south of the station have a minimum lot size of 180 m2.
+The industrial area lots tend to be between 2000 m2 and 1.5 ha, with the minimum lot size generally at 4000 m2 however, lots closer to the station have a minimum of 2000 m2.
+Estimated dwelling The Ingleburn precinct has a potential for around 3,200 new homes, noting the relevant precinct potential plan identifies a potential for 1,000 additional dwellings by 2036.
+Existing facilities and services Six parks and reserves, as well as the Ingleburn Scout and Girl Guides halls and the Ingleburn bowling and recreation club A library and community centre Three public schools and one non-government school Six preschools, kindergartens and family day care centres Four medical centres a fire station a caring and respite service four churches Frequency of peak hour train services Trains depart approximately every 15 minutes.
+Planned infrastructure embellishment of regional picnic area and 7km bushwalking trail at Ingleburn Reserve fitness trail/outdoor gym upgrade at Koala Walk Reserve Footpath improvements, pedestrian crossings, street tree planting, bicycle storage facilities and lighting 2021 to 2022 16 x dwellings 3 x units Development pipeline 023 to 2024 14 x townhouses 3 x dwellings 2025 to 2026 77 x apartments No estimated completion date 32 x dwellings Median house price \$840,000 Median unit price \$545,000 Housing prices Median rent for house \$470 PW Median rent for unit \$400 PW